-ENGLISH NATURE POLICY POSITION STATEMENT: NON - AGGREGATE MINERAL EXTRACTION KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA English Nature recognise the benefits of non-aggregate rocks and minerals to the national chemical, energy and construction industries.
+ENGLISH NATURE POLICY POSITION STATEMENT: NON - AGGREGATE MINERAL EXTRACTION

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA English Nature recognise the benefits of non-aggregate rocks and minerals to the national chemical, energy and construction industries.
 However, mineral extraction to provide these needs can and often does have serious impacts on the natural environment; English Nature aim to work with mineral planners to minimise the impacts and maximise the nature conservation benefits which can arise from mineral extraction.
 No specific targets.
 Ensure all possible environmental implications of mineral extraction are taken into account when policies are devised and their impact mitigated as far as possible.
 Ensure that any restoration and remediation of old extraction sites is carried out to achieve the maximum environmental and nature conservation benefits.
 Ensure that the sustainability objectives in the policy position statement are reflected in the SA Framework objectives.

-A STRATEGY FOR THE HISTORIC ENVIRONMENT IN THE SOUTH WEST KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The vision of the strategy is as follows: Our vision is of an historic environment that is widely recognised as one of the South West's key assets and strengths and is celebrated for its richness and diversity.
+A STRATEGY FOR THE HISTORIC ENVIRONMENT IN THE SOUTH WEST

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The vision of the strategy is as follows: Our vision is of an historic environment that is widely recognised as one of the South West's key assets and strengths and is celebrated for its richness and diversity.
 It is an historic environment that makes a positive contribution to economic, social and environmental regeneration.
 It is conserved and enhanced both for our own benefit and that of future generations.
-It is a resource that is appreciated as a way of understanding our past, present and future.
-The actions of today are recognised as contributing to the historic environment of tomorrow.
-The strategy also contains a number of very broad objectives.
 No key targets or indicators that are directly relevant.
 Consider how the plan can support the vision and objectives of the strategy.
 Consider policies that protect the historic environment and mitigate against any damaging effects of minerals and waste development.
 Include objectives in the Framework that reflect the need to protect the historic environment.